adamilare/sample/README.md

 In order to run this project you need:

 - A web browser
-- node js runtime and npm
+- Node js runtime and npm

 <!--
 Example command: